jkrygo/vulnmgmt/README.md

 <h2>Conclusion</h2>
 This is a lab you do if you really want to appreciate Windows Updates.
-Application vulnerability is not something people really think about until they're facing potential arbitrary code exuecution risks.
-It also makes me respect the amount of work that needs to be done to maintain software patches in a business environment, because 1 weird patch can just completely break everything for an entire business.
+Application vulnerability is not something people think about until they're facing potential arbitrary code exuecution risks.
+It also makes me respect the amount of work that needs to be done to maintain software patches in a business environment.
+One weird patch can break everything for an entire business.

 Nessus Vulnerability Scanner is a great way for people to dip their toes into Vulnerabiltiy Management.
 All it takes is an email and a virtual machine.
 This lab in particular is motivating me to tackle more security-related projects.